Are Chatbots Replacing the Mobile Apps?

 Mobile apps have tough competition

 Developing a mobile app requires funds.
-Some more funds are required to promote that app (around 50% mobile users do not install any app in a month).
+Some more funds are required to promote that app (around 50% of mobile users do not install any app in a month).
 It has been found that the average user uses the majority of his time in most preferred 2-3 apps.
 Since the users have many options available at their disposal, it is probable that your app gets deleted after a few times of usage.

 Under this scenario, it looks pretty intelligent if you have your Artificial Intelligence enabled chatbot, which talks to your clients in a relatively simpler environment.

 The cost required in chatbot manufacturing is considerably less than the cost of design and developing a mobile app.
 Since the number of mobile users goes on increasing, the best way to make optimal use of technology would be to incorporate chatbot with a mobile app.
-The best example of it can be seen in WeChat, which is one of the most famous messenger app in China.
+The best example of it can be seen in WeChat, which is one of the most famous messenger apps in China.
 WeChat has been used as a solid base for chatbots helping run the business.
 Customers are using these chatbots to get their business related information.

 Not extra infrastructure required